Craio98/Craio98/README.md

 - 👋 Hi, I’m @Craio98
-- Combat engineer
+- Engineer
-- 👀 I’m interested in IT - PYTHON, JAVA <3
+- 👀 I’m interested in IT - PYTHON, RPA
 - 🌱 I’m currently learning A.I.

 - 📫 How to reach me : craioveanulm@gmail.com